Armed Clashes in Brăila(1989)

 - The Armed Clashes in Brăila took place in 1989.
 Dec 22–26, 1989.

-- Who won the Armed Clashes in Brăila?
+- What was the outcome of the Armed Clashes in Brăila?

 - What was the significance of the Armed Clashes in Brăila?